ferrarimarco/home-lab/docs/architecture/dns-zones-servers-resolvers.md

-# DNS zones, DNS servers, and DNS resolvers
+# DNS zones, DNS servers, DNS resolvers, and DHCP servers

 In this section, we describe the configuration of DNS zones, DNS servers, and DNS resolvers.